 My gizmological contraptions in reverse chronological order:

 My new boat, Datawake, at her slip in February, 2016.
-I am now installing 60U of lab console space, piano, 3D printer, mini-mill, SDR, audio/video production, NAS, electronics lab, ROV, and lots of embedded geekery that contrasts nicely with this classic 1974 Delta 50 by Vic Franck.
+She carries 60U of lab console space, piano, 3D printer, mini-mill, SDR, audio/video production, NAS, electronics lab, ROV, and lots of embedded geekery that contrasts nicely with this classic 1974 Delta 50 by Vic Franck.

 Shacktopus brings a rich set of power-related tools into a single portable package, and is now a backup power system aboard Datawake.

 Nomadness is an Amazon 44 steel pilothouse sailboat that was my nautical substrate until late 2015. (photo by Wojtek Wacowski, with a little help from NASA)

 Microship is an amphibian pedal/solar/sail micro-trimaran, shown docked in Friday Harbor, Washington.
 This was a ten-year development project (1993-2003) and the boatlet was launched again in 2013… and she will be deployed from the upper deck of Datawake.
-Click for more info.
+Click photo for more info.

 This is Polaris, my mobile lab built into a 24-foot Wells-Cargo trailer.
 Click photo for details.

 Bubba carried APRS location tracking, packet and voice ham radio, satellite phone, nav tools, & a small solar power system.
 I did a few mini-expeditions in Northwest waters.

 The 580-pound BEHEMOTH bicycle, circa 1991.
 This was the final bike version, a 3-year project based in Silicon Valley. (photo by Bob Ponzoni in North Carolina)

 Bonus shot of BEHEMOTH, just to show the monster on the road.
 I was doing a filming with the French TF-1 network, and it was freezing in Joshua Tree.

 The Winnebiko II covered 6,000 miles from 1986-1988, and included a handlebar keyboard to allow writing while riding. (photo by Karen Greene near Sullivan’s Island, South Carolina)